KNR-PW/discord-bot/README.md

 ---

 The bot can convert relevant commands in text into valuable information.
 The whole message should be typed inside `""`, and commands are recognized inside curly brackets `{}`.
 Each command should be written in a separate function block.
+For every command listed below must provide a suitable argument or arguments in place of `[...]`.
 Currently, the possible commands recognized in the text:

 - `{list_members [...]}` - Returns a list of members who meet the required conditions imposed.
 In addition to roles, the text can include the logical operators `and`/`or` and `not`.
 The `and` operator reads the role directly before and after itself and checks the logical condition, which members belong to both roles.
 Similarly, the `or` operator works - checks all members who match one or both roles.
 The `not` operator reads the role after itself and returns all members who do not have the assigned role.
   The real power of the list_members command comes from the fact that the operators in the function block can be duplicated and combined to form a complex function for searching server data.
 For example, by typing `{list_members a and b and c not d not e}`, you should get every person who has both role a and b, but no role c, d and e.